 Mr. Frazier earned his Bachelor’s Degree in Physical Education from Manhattan College and his Masters Degree from Montclair State University.
 In 2004, Mr. Frazier received designation as a Certified Athletic Administrator (CAA) from the National Interscholastic Athletic Administrators Association and in 2019 earned the status of Certified Master Athletic Administrator (CMAA).
-He was named DAANJ Sectional Award of Merit recipient in 2016, NJIC Colonial Division Athletic Director of the Year in 2019, Bergen County Athletic Director of the Year in 2020, DAANJ Professional Development Award in 2020, and the Manhattan College Distinguished Service Award (Kinesiology Department) in 2022, and was named the 2023 DAANJ Athletic Director of the Year.
+He was named DAANJ Sectional Award of Merit recipient in 2016, NJIC Colonial Division Athletic Director of the Year in 2019, Bergen County Athletic Director of the Year in 2020, DAANJ Professional Development Award in 2020, the Manhattan College Distinguished Service Award (Kinesiology Department) in 2022, and was named the 2023 DAANJ Athletic Director of the Year.

 While attending Manhattan College, Mr. Frazier was a two-time Penn Relay Champion (1993 & 94), MAAC Champion, IC4A Champion, and an NCAA Division I All-American in the triple jump.
 He competed professionally in track and field ranking # 1 in New Jersey and in the top 25 triple jumpers in the U.S. He has used his knowledge of the event to coach New Jersey’s first state champion in the triple jump (Janek Augustynowicz, R.H.S.
 Class of 2000).
 Mr. Frazier was inducted into the Rutherford High School Athletic Hall of Fame in 2002 and the Manhattan College Athletic Hall of Fame in 2007.
 His 1992, IC4A Championship Track team was inducted in the Manhattan College HOF in 2017 and his RHS Track Team was inducted into the RHS HOF in 2020.